alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   - Amend the "Overwite defaults for per-DSG settings" section to set the right DSG specific parameter values
 - Deploy a new VM using `./deploy_compute_vm_to_turing_dsg.sh -g <dsg-id> -q 160` as per the "Safe deployment to a Turing DSG environment" section

+## 8. Lock down network configuration

+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

+- Change to the `new_dsg_environment/dsg_deploy_scripts/04_create_rds/` directory of the Safe Haven repository

+- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

+- Ensure the active subscription is set to that you are using for the new DSG environment using the command: `Set-AzContext -SubscriptionId "<dsg-subscription-name>"`

+- Run the `./SecureRdsServers.ps1` script, providing the DSG ID when prompted

+- Run the `./SecureWebAppServers.ps1` script, providing the DSG ID when prompted

 ## Server list